List of Galaxy Angel characters: Natsume Izayoi (ナツメ・イザヨイ, Natsume Izayoi)

 A sixth female member of the Rune Angel Troupe, Natsume Izayoi is a pearl pink-haired girl with amber eyes.
 She appears as the head of the Arms Alliance but after seeing the various wrongs committed by the "Three Marquis", as well as the fact that they abandoned her, she comes to realize that the Seldor Alliance is not evil.
 She is a very young girl who'll always fight for justice even though she may be a little selfish and naive.
-She also has a great education, similar like Chitose Karasuma.
+She also has a great education, similar to Chitose Karasuma.
 Because she was being manipulated by the Three Marquises, she was unwilling to become an ally to the Luxiole's crew, so Kazuya is tasked to interact with her.
 Natsume grows to accept the Rune Angel Wing as the true force of justice in the conflict when the rest of the Arms Alliance abandons her.
 While she is not made a proper member of the Angel Wing until the third game, she joins them in combat in the latter half of the Arms Alliance conflict.

 Her personal color is pearl pink.
 In battle, she pilots the new Emblem Frame "Papillon Chaser", a heavy assault fighter that attacks with Zephyrus Rampage.